Step-by-step guide to designing redundant sensor networks

 - Path Degradation Simulation: Introduce controlled packet loss (15–20%) on the primary gateway using

 tc(traffic control) or RF attenuators.
-Verify the Python engine triggersFAILOVER_ACTIVEonce the elapsed time without a primary heartbeat exceedsprimary_timeout_sec. - Clock Synchronization Audit: Confirm all edge nodes and gateways maintain ≤50ms drift against an authenticated NTP server.
+Verify the engine triggersFAILOVER_ACTIVEonce the elapsed time without a primary heartbeat exceedsprimary_timeout_sec. - Clock Synchronization Audit: Confirm all edge nodes and gateways maintain ≤50ms drift against an authenticated NTP server.
 Use

 chronyc trackingor PTP monitoring tools to validate synchronization. - Data Lineage Verification: Export audit logs and cross-reference primary/secondary payloads.
 Ensure no timestamp gaps exceed the configured sampling interval during failover transitions.